-APSA is accepting applications to join the third cohort of the Public Scholarship Program fellows.
+APSA is accepting applications to join the fourth cohort of the Public Scholarship Program fellows.
 This program offers remote part-time fellowships that introduces political science graduate students to the intellectual and practical aspects of presenting academic scholarship to the public.
 In doing so, the program advances several core aims of APSA’s mission: supporting informed discourse about politics, policy, and civic participation, disseminating information and publishing research findings, and enhancing the capacity of political scientists to communicate their ideas within the discipline and to the wider public.
 The Public Scholarship Program was created in collaboration with the APSA Presidential Task Force for New Partnerships, and thanks to generous support from the Ivywood Foundation.
-Learn more about the program here and apply using this form.
+Learn more about the program here.

 - Training: The public scholarship orientation will feature training by APSA staff as well as presentations from editors and science communication experts.